Creamy Beef and Shells is a homemade twist on Hamburger Helper, flavorful, cheesy, and ready in 30 minutes.

 Overhead image of Creamy Beef and Shells in a bowl

-Creamy Beef and Shells is pure nostalgic, comfort food for me — we had Hamburger Helper’s version frequently growing up.
-And after some tweaking and testing, I’ve created a modernized, fresh take on this meal that I hope you love as much as my family does.
+Creamy Beef and Shells is pure nostalgic comfort food for me.
+Growing up, we had Hamburger Helper’s version often, and after plenty of tweaking and testing, I’ve created a fresh, modern take on this classic that my family loves and I think yours will too.

 Process shots-- browning the onion and ground beef